Anoncheg1/emacs-configs/QUESTIONS.md

 and there is implementation in pure Emacs: <https://www.masteringemacs.org/article/fuzzy-finding-emacs-instead-of-fzf>

-<a id="orgb86e320"></a>
+<a id="org8884b9b"></a>

-# How to prevent fill-paragraph in Org mode to indent source block according to language
+# paragraph.el: How to prevent fill-paragraph in Org mode to indent source block according to language

 How to force fill-paragraph to use just local fill-column and don't use babel?